 Federal tax expenditures

-The tax system can be used to achieve public policy objectives through the application of special measures such as low tax rates, exemptions, deductions, deferrals and credits.
-The Department of Finance Canada publishes cost estimates and projections for these measures each year in the Report on Federal Tax Expenditures viii .
-This report also provides detailed background information on tax expenditures, including descriptions, objectives, historical information and references to related federal spending programs, as well as evaluations, research papers and gender-based analysis.
-The tax measures presented in this report are the responsibility of the Minister of Finance.
+Tax expenditures are the responsibility of the Minister of Finance.
+The Department of Finance Canada publishes cost estimates and projections for government‑wide tax expenditures each year in the Report on Federal Tax Expenditures [xiv] .
+This report provides detailed information on tax expenditures, including objectives, historical background and references to related federal spending programs, as well as evaluations, research papers and gender-based analysis plus.

 Organizational contact information